sharpdarts/ml-image-transformations/README.md

 You need to mount the `images` directory to the internal `images` folder in the Docker container.
 You can then pass `/images` to the `inputfolder` and `outputfolder` arguments.

+## Arguments
+The following arguments are accepted by the CLI:

+- **inputfolder** (string): The folder where the images you want to process are located.
+This should be a single folder of images, the CLI will not perform any recurssion on the folder.
+- **outputfolder** (string): The folder where the output images will be placed.
+This can be the same folder as the input or something different.
+If the output folder does not exist, the CLI will attempt to create it.
+- **sample** (integer): You can use this to limit the number of conversions to perform.
+This is a convenience argument so you can test the conversions on a couple of images only rather than processing the entire folder.
+- **flipmodes** (space delimited string array)

 ## Releases
 You can view all the releases here: https://github.com/sharpdarts/ml-image-transformations/releases